History of mining in Chile: Colonial mining (1541–1810)

 Early Spaniards extracted gold from placer deposits using indigenous labour.
-This contributed to usher the Arauco War as native Mapuches lacked a tradition of forced labour like the Andean mita and largely refused to serve the Spanish.
+This contributed to cause the Arauco War, as native Mapuches lacked a tradition of forced labour like the Andean mita and largely refused to serve the Spanish.
 The key area of the Arauco War were the valleys around Cordillera de Nahuelbuta where the Spanish designs for this region was to exploit the placer deposits of gold using unfree Mapuche labour from the nearby and densely populated valleys.
 Deaths related to mining contributed to a population decline among native Mapuches.
-Another site of Spanish mining was the city Villarrica.
-At this city the Spanish mined gold placers and silver.
+Another site of Spanish mining was the city of Villarrica.
+Here the Spanish mined gold placers and silver.
 The original site of the city was likely close to modern Pucón.
-However at some point in the 16th century it is presumed the gold placers were buried by lahars flowing down from nearby Villarrica Volcano.
+However at some point in the 16th century it is presumed the gold placers were buried by lahars flowing down from nearby Villarrica volcano.
 This prompted settlers to relocate the city further west at its modern location.

-While of less importance than gold districts in the south the Spanish did also carried out mining operations in Central Chile.
+While of less importance than gold districts in the south, the Spanish also carried out mining operations in Central Chile.
 There the whole economy was oriented towards mining.
-As indigenous populations in Central Chile declined to about 30% its 1540s population towards the end of the 16th century and gold deposits became depleted the Spanish of Central Chile begun to focus on livestock operations.
+As indigenous populations in Central Chile declined to about 30% of their 1540s numbers towards the end of the 16th century and gold deposits became depleted, the Spanish of Central Chile begun to focus on livestock operations.

-Mining activity declined in the late 16th century as the richest part of placer deposits, which are usually the most shallow, became exhausted.
+Mining activity declined in the late 16th century as the richest placer deposits, which are usually the most shallow, became exhausted.
 The decline was aggravated by the collapse of the Spanish cities in the south following the battle of Curalaba (1598) which meant for the Spaniards the loss of both the main gold districts and the largest indigenous labour sources.
-Gold mining became a tabu among Mapuches in colonial times, and gold mining often prohibited under death penalty.
+Gold mining became a taboo among Mapuches in colonial times, and gold mining often prohibited under the death penalty.